YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

 I'll be happy to have your opinion or feedback if you tried using Serverless or AWS Lambda, or if you have any question or suggestion about my tutorial.
 Feel free to leave a comment :)

-## What cool projects can you do with Serverless ?
+## What cool projects can you do with Serverless?

 I don't have enough overview to talk about running big projets on AWS lambda, but I understand that lamdba functions are handy when you want to have a cron job running without having a full server dedicated to it.
 Or if you want to have automatic data processing jobs.